Running jobs

 Resource limits are enforced

-To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes, and processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.
+To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes.
+Processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.

 Slurm commands#

-Slurm allows requesting resources and submitting jobs in a variety of ways.
+There are several ways to request resources and submit jobs.
 The main Slurm commands to submit jobs are listed in the table below:

 sbatch | Request resources and runs a script on the allocated compute node(s) | Asynchronous command: will return as soon as the job is submitted |